myFloat/Buttons/README.md

 # Buttons
-An eatly version of a library that deals with sliders and buttons with p5.js.
+An early version of a library that deals with sliders and buttons with p5.js.